 The Wall Street Journal stated the Inflation Reduction Act may go down as one of the greatest confidence tricks on taxpayers in history.
-And my colleague, Mr. Estes, put that article into the record.
+And my colleague, Mr. Estes, put that article into the Record.

 The Congressional Budget Office forecasted the Inflation Reduction Act's energy and climate provisions would cost 391 billion between 2022 and 2031.
 This appears to be a huge under-estimate.
 By Goldman's estimate, the Inflation Reduction Act tax credits will cost tens to hundreds of billions more than CBO estimated over 10 years.
-The forecast electricity production, energy efficiency, hydrogen, biofuels, and carbon capture.
+The forecast misses include electric vehicles, green energy manufacturing, renewable electric-electricity production, energy efficiency, hydrogen, biofuels, and carbon capture.